-The school furnishes all necessary textbooks.
-Students will check out their textbooks in the library by using their student ID Card.
+The school furnishes all necessary textbooks for use in the classroom.
+Students will be assigned a textbook by their teacher.
 For identification, each book is numbered.
-Students are responsible for their textbooks and are expected to return them after participation in the course.
-Students will not be issued additional textbooks until previous textbooks no longer needed are returned.
+Students may check out a textbook to take home on a case-by-case basis.
 Students will not be charged for normal wear.
 They will be charged replacement cost, however, as well as for excessive wear, unreasonable damage, or lost materials.
-A student will receive their diploma insert when all books are turned in and fees paid.
-Lost textbooks that are recovered should be returned to the library located on the second floor.